 If you have multiple jobs (or are married and your spouse also works), the form gets more complicated.
 They lay out some options for you though.
 The first option is to use the withholding estimator at http://www.irs.gov/W4App.
 This is not a walk in the park, so put aside some time if you’re going to do this.
 The next option is to use the “multiple jobs worksheet,” which is overwhelming to say the least.
 The third (and preferred) option is to check a box stating that there are multiple jobs to be considered.
 After that, you should fill out a new W-4 for both jobs (one for you and one for your spouse, or one for both of your jobs if filing single).
 For the lower-paying job, check this box, sign it, and turn it in.
 The form instructs that this will provide more accurate withholding for tax returns with multiple jobs.
 For the higher-paying job, check the box and fill out dependent/additional income information before turning it in.

 At the end of 2018, you may have heard the horror stories on the news about people having to pay thousands of dollars with their tax filings when they normally received large refunds.
 The reason for this was because their W-4’s were no longer compatible with the new tax law.
 That’s why the IRS had to come out with this complicated new withholding form.
 While this is a routine part of getting a new job or updating employee files, this form can have a massive impact on your tax situation.
-If you aren’t sure how to fill out the form or want to make sure you did it correctly, feel free to contact me.
+If you aren’t sure how to fill out the form or want to make sure you did it correctly, book a free consultation and we can work through it.
 I can even prepare this form with your tax return this year so you have it for future reference.